bsccf/Uni-notes/SESA1015/Flight mechanics/Flight mechanics 5/cruise climb technique for a jet.md

 \therefore \frac{T_1}{T_2}&=\frac{\sigma_1}{\sigma_2}
 \end{align*}$$

 Now consider that during flight the weight of fuel decreases, but total weight still equals lift.
-Since V and $C_L$ are constant
+Since V and $C_L$ are constant then:
+1) total weight decreases
+2) height increases
+3) relative density decreases

+This pattern is the [[cruise pattern|cruise climb technique]].

+It can